Blog » How to Guides » GROW Model Of Coaching

 If your client is particularly chatty, setting a goal will help bring them back to the topic and prevent digressions.

-On the flipside, if your client is not at all talkative, setting goals can help them speak up.
+Numerous studies have conclusively demonstrated that, on the flip side, if your client is not at all talkative, setting goals can help them speak up.

 Common Mistakes while Setting Goals

 Goals are the most important step of the GROW model, and hence you need to spend the most amount of time on finding the correct goal.